karpov-sv/stdpipe/doc/installation.md

 * $ conda install -c astropy astroquery

-## Main Installation
+## STDPipe installation

 Clone the STDPipe repository from GitHub at [https://github.com/karpov-sv/stdpipe](https://github.com/karpov-sv/stdpipe)

 Note that we link above to the main branch, but suggest making changes on your own fork (please also see our [contributing guide](./contributing.html)).
 Now, after forking, run the following command to clone the repository into your currently directory (by default, in your home directory):

 * $ git clone https://github.com/your_github_username/stdpipe

 Change directory to the stdpipe folder:

 * $ cd stdpipe

-Use the commands below to install the dependencies given in requirements.txt file which are necessary for stdpipe:
+Use the commands below to install the rest of dependencies and the package itself in an *editable* manner so that it will be updated automatically when you update the code:

-* $ python setup.py install
+* $ python setup.py develop